Ernest Astakhov: Career

+Early career

 Born in Dnipro, Astakhov is a product of the various youth sports schools in his native city.
-He joined the professional ranks in 2016 when he signed with FC Nikopol in the Ukrainian Second League.
+He joined the professional ranks in 2016 when he signed with Nikopol in the Ukrainian Second League.
 He re-signed with the club for the 2017-18 season.
-Overall during his two-year tenure with the club, he appeared in 40 league matches.
+During his two-year tenure with the club, he appeared in 40 league matches.

-In 2019, he remained in the third tier by signing with FC Kremin Kremenchuk.
+He remained in the third tier by signing with Kremin Kremenchuk in 2019.
 In his debut season with Kremin, he assisted the club in securing promotion to the Ukrainian First League by winning the league title.
-He would appear in 18 league matches but was released from his contract following the conclusion of the season.
-His release was short-lived as he re-signed with the club for next season and made his debut in the second tier.
+He would appear in 18 league matches but was released from his contract following the season's conclusion.
+His release was short-lived as he re-signed with the club for the next season and debuted in the second tier.

 Belarus

-In July 2020, he went abroad to sign with FC Torpedo-BelAZ Zhodino in the Belarusian Premier League.
-Initially, he tryout with the club and was ultimately offered a contract.
+In July 2020, he went abroad to sign with Torpedo-BelAZ Zhodino in the Belarusian Premier League.
+Initially, he tried out with the club and was ultimately offered a contract.
 Throughout his tenure with Torpedo, he played in the 2021–22 UEFA Europa Conference League against F.C.
 Copenhagen in both matches.
 After two seasons in Belarus, he departed from the club on February 8, 2022.

 Lithuania

-Before he officially played in Lithuania he spent the summer months in the Canadian Soccer League with FC Continentals.
+Before he officially played in Lithuania, he spent the summer months in the Canadian Soccer League with FC Continentals.
 Following his brief stint in Canada, he signed with Lithuania's FK Jonava of the A Lyga.
 He made his debut for Jonava on August 13, 2022, against Kauno Žalgiris.